pimed/Slicer-RadPathFusion/README.md

 3. Choose path to Slicer-RadPathFusion / RadPathFusion
 4. Choose Ok, Yes (Note!
 This will restart slicer)

+# Video tutorial

+A short tutorial on how to run the registration can be found here: [https://youtu.be/B2o8EMmRsHw]

 # How to use

 1. Open Slicer